 Signage will be used to remind people of their personal responsibilities.
-The AMS will monitor behaviour and should we find that personal responsibility guidelines aren’t being followed, we may close the Nest again.

 Building and Facilities

-- Designated entry and exit doors.
+- Designated entry and exit doors

-- Hand sanitizer stations will be placed near entrances.
+- Hand sanitizer stations available near entrances.

 - Elevators will be restricted for use by persons of disabilities and limited 2 occupants maximum.

 - Elevator floors will be marked to show where to stand to maintain physical distancing.